daniprec/daniprec.github.io/_posts/2021-09-09-neocam-opencv.md

 The OpenCV AI Competition
 ----

-OpenCV AI competition is focused on solutions solving real world problems using spatial AI.
+The OpenCV AI Competition is focused on solutions solving real-world problems using spatial AI.
 Teams use the new OpenCV AI Kit D (OAK-D) to solve their challenge areas.
-The OAK-D is a smart camera with neural inference and depth processing capability on board.

-The first phase of the competition involved a description of the project idea.
-Over 1400 submissions from more than a hundred different countries were sent.
-This first phase ended on March 3rd, and only 257 projects were selected and became finalist.
-All of the selected teams received 10 OAK-D devices, and had four months to develop their projects.
-Our team, Caleta, was one of these selected few.
+Over 1400 submissions from more than a hundred different countries were sent in the first phase of the competition, out of which only 257 projects were selected to become finalists.
+Our team, Caleta, was one of them!

 On September 6th, NeoCam project was announced to be one of the 19 Regional Prize winners.
 In particular, we earned 1st place in the Europe + Russia + Australasia region!
 A few days after, NeoCam also earned 2nd place in the International Final!
+We are thrilled to have received this recognition for our work.

+Finally, check out this awesome winner certificate for our NeoCam project:

 ![NeoCam Project winner certificate](https://daniprec.github.io/images/neocam-opencv-prize.png)

+Thank you for reading about our NeoCam project and our journey through the OpenCV AI Competition!